AdamSaffar/cleanstream-android-tv-public/README.md

 | Tizen OS | Evaluated; unsupported | A separate Tizen application and synchronization implementation would be required. |
 | tvOS | Evaluated; unsupported | Apple TV would require an independent tvOS application and a different system-integration strategy. |

-The distinction is important: CleanStream's filtering concept may be broadly applicable, but the current application is an Android implementation.
-Extending the product to another platform would require more than rebuilding the same code for a new device.
+CleanStream’s filtering model could potentially be adapted to other platforms, but the current application is built specifically for Android.
+Supporting a different platform would require a separate integration and compatibility effort rather than simply rebuilding the existing app for another device.

 ## Limitations

-CleanStream is designed to be useful, not infallible.
-The filtering process can miss content, flag content that a viewer would not consider objectionable, or produce imperfect timing when the available source material is ambiguous.
-Context is especially difficult: a word can be harmless in one setting and inappropriate in another, while an ostensibly obvious word can be part of dialogue a viewer would prefer to retain.
+CleanStream is designed to improve the viewing experience, but its filtering is not perfect.
+It may occasionally miss content, flag material unnecessarily, or apply a filter at an imperfect time when the source material is unclear.
+Context can also be difficult to interpret, since the same word or scene may be acceptable in one situation but inappropriate in another.

-The project also depends on changing external conditions.
-Device firmware, streaming-app updates, buffering behavior, advertisements, and media-session behavior can create new synchronization edge cases.
-The current beta has been tested through representative playback, seeking, skip, and ad-recovery scenarios, but it should not be treated as a universal compatibility guarantee.
+CleanStream also relies on external systems that can change over time.
+Device firmware, streaming-app updates, buffering behavior, advertisements, and media-session changes may introduce new synchronization issues.
+The current beta has been tested across common playback, seeking, skipping, and ad-recovery scenarios, but compatibility cannot be guaranteed in every situation.

 Finally, the catalog is limited by the prepared filter library.
 A title can be filtered only when a corresponding filter file exists and has been installed on the device.